 An Evidence-Based, Whole-Family Approach

 Samaritan Center offers individual counseling, family counseling, couples counseling, support groups, and skill-building workshops.
 By working directly with parents, Samaritan Center’s counseling services help prevent abuse and further trauma, and teach parents to alter their parenting styles and build resilience in their children.
-Parent coaching and education is offered through the Positive Discipline curriculum, which is available in Spanish.
+Parent workshops are offered using the principles of Trust-Based Relational Intervention®, which is attachment-based intervention.

 Broadening Access to Mental Health Services